Streaming 4D Visual Geometry Transformer: Experiments

 \subsection{Camera Pose Estimation}

-Table~\ref{tab:auc_comparison} shows the camera-pose estimation results on CO3Dv2~\cite{reizenstein2021common}.
-We randomly sample 10 frames per scene and report AUC@30, computed as the area under the accuracy-threshold curve of the minimum between Relative Rotation Accuracy (RRA) and Relative Translation Accuracy (RTA) across varying thresholds.
-StreamVGGT delivers performance on par with the best existing methods while uniquely supporting camera-pose prediction from streaming inputs, highlighting its practicality for real-time applications.
+\Cref{tab:pose} shows the camera-pose estimation results on ScanNet~\citep{dai2017scannet}, Sintel~\citep{alnegheimish2022sintel} and TUM dynamics~\citep{sturm2012benchmark}.
+Both Sintel and TUM-dynamics contain dynamic objects, which pose substantial challenges for conventional Structure-from-Motion (SfM) and SLAM methods.
+We evaluate performance by reporting the Absolute Translation Error (ATE), Relative Translation Error (RPE trans), and Relative Rotation Error (RPE rot), all computed after applying Sim(3) alignment with the ground truth trajectories.
+StreamVGGT delivers performance on par with the best existing methods while uniquely supporting camera-pose prediction from streaming inputs, highlighting its practicality for low-latency applications.